mattfelber/files/lexory-product-overview-en-us.md

   - Store documents in your library.
   - Re-open documents easily and keep reading progress.

-## What Lexory is NOT (honest expectations)
-- It’s not a “perfect PDF translator” that preserves every layout.
-- Scanned/image-only PDFs can be limited (when there’s no selectable text).
-- Machine translation quality varies by language and context.

 ## Privacy and data
 - Lexory doesn’t need to upload your whole document to translate a word or phrase.
 - Only the **selected text** is sent to the translation endpoint.